kekema/apex-ig-external-row-view/README.md

     return config;
 }
 ```
 Individual fields can be further programmatically configured as per the [field properties](https://docs.oracle.com/en/database/oracle/apex/24.1/aexjs/recordView.html#fields).
 For this, you can utilize the IG column JavaScript init func.
-Eg:
+For example when you want to configure your own layout using field column spans:
 ```
 function(options) {
     options.defaultGridColumnOptions = {